FelixAhrens/BBQ-Controller-Esp32-Blynk/README.md

 # BBQ-Controller

-Controls the temperature inside a charcoal BBQ using a esp32, fan, PID controller and Blynk IoT App.
+Controls the temperature inside a **charcoal BBQ** using a esp32, fan, PID controller and Blynk IoT App.
 With four temperature sensors.

-Files for case (3d print, stl), PCB (gerber), Arduino code.

 More detailed descriptions with photos will be uploaded in the future.

+#### Files

+Case: 3d print files (.stl).

+PCB: Gerber files to order PCB.
+JSON files for editing (https://easyeda.com/editor).

+Code: .ino for Arduino IDE

 #### Instructions